resipsa2917/btrfs-snap/README.md

 btrfs-snappy
 ============

-btrfs-snappy smartly creates and maintains a history of snapshots of BtrFS filesystems by taking snapshots of a BtrFS mountpoint or subvolume ONLY when there is new or changed data in your files BUT NOT deleted or renamed files/folders.
+btrfs-snappy smartly creates and maintains a history of snapshots of BtrFS filesystems by taking snapshots of a BtrFS mountpoint or subvolume when there is new or changed data in your files BUT NOT deleted or renamed files/folders.

 Installation
 ------------